 - Hi - day

-National holiday: 11 on february, kenkoku kinen no Hi (National Foundation Day of Japan).
+National holiday: February 11, kenkoku kinen no Hi (Japan National Foundation Day).